mzampetakis/aquago/README.md

 # aquago
 A Digital Aquarium written in go - A toy project

-Which is something like this (depend on your fishes and decorative elements!):
+Which is something like this (depending on your fishes and decorative elements!):

 ![aquago](doc/aquago.png)